-Contracts are arrangements in which the student is rewarded for going for a specified period of time without displaying certain specified problem behaviors.
+Contracts are arrangements in which the student is rewarded for engaging in certain positive behaviors, or for going for a certain specified period of time without displaying certain problem behaviors.
 The reward to be earned at the end of the contract period is pre-specified.

 If, however, the student exhibits the specified problem behavior(s), the contract is “broken;” a new contract is set up and the student tries again.